 The tabby coat pattern is the most common coat pattern in the wild.
 The tiger is a striped tabby, the leopard is a spotted tabby, and the lion is a tabby agouti.
 It is also very common among domestic cats, particularly those of mixed breeds.
-We see tabby cats all around us, it's easy to forget just how special and fascinating this pattern really is.
-There's so much to say about it, we need an entire article!
+We see tabby cats all around us so it’s easy to forget just how special and fascinating this pattern really is.
+There’s so much to say about tabby cats, we need an entire article!

-This pattern appears especially useful as camouflage for the different feline predators.
+The tabby coat pattern evolved to offer feline predators a form of camouflage.
 Hiding behind the grass blades of the African savannah, or in the branches of a leafed tree, spots and stripes can make a cat virtually invisible to its prey.

 This evolutionary success story makes the tabby pattern very popular.
 In fact most cats have a tabby pattern, although it is sometimes very vague and hides in the background of seemingly solid colors.
 If you look closely at a solid colored cat under good light, you will often note indistinct tabby patterns in the background.
 White is the only color that is truly solid and has no tabby nuances.